 Communication Honours I: Research Methods

-This course provides students with a review and elaboration of some of the key philosophical, ontological and epistemological issues that underlie thinking about design, communication and information technology research and research practices.
-Differing methodologies are examined in the context of the applications of these methods to design, communication, and information technology research.
+This course provides students with a review and elaboration of some of the key philosophical, ontological and epistemological issues that underlie thinking about communication research and research practices.
+Differing methodologies are examined in the context of the applications of these methods to communication research.
 Emphasis is given to the application of specific research techniques and critiques of underlying theoretical assumptions as well as ethical considerations for research.

 On successful completion of the course students will be able to: